 Director: Ridley Scott

-Summary: The story opens as Balian (Orlando Bloom), a young French blacksmith, is mourning the loss of his wife and young son.
-It is then that Godfrey of Ibelin (Liam Neeson), a highly regarded baron to the king of Jerusalem deeply committed to keeping peace in the Holy Land, comes in search of the grieving Balian, his illegitimate son.
+The story opens as Balian (Orlando Bloom), a young French blacksmith, is mourning the loss of his wife and young son.
+It is then that Godfrey of Ibelin (Liam Neeson), a highly regarded baron to the King of Jerusalem deeply committed to keeping peace in the Holy Land, comes in search of the grieving Balian, his illegitimate son.
 Balian relents against his sorrow and chooses to join Godfrey on his sacred mission.
-Upon his father’s untimely death, Balian inherits land and a title of his own in Jerusalem, a city in which Christians, Muslims and Jews have managed to achieve a peaceful coexistence during this brief interlude of truce between the 2nd and 3rd Crusades.
+Upon his father’s untimely death, Balian inherits a land and a title of his own in Jerusalem, a city in which Christians, Muslims and Jews have managed to achieve a peaceful co-existence during this brief interlude of truce between the 2nd and 3rd Crusades.
 The year is 1186.

 Sworn to uphold a noble oath and bound by unshakeable integrity, Balian finds himself in a strange new land, serving a doomed king and drawn to the king’s enigmatic sister, Princess Sibylla (Eva Green).
 It is in Jerusalem that he rises to become the most honorable and heroic of knights, and ultimately must protect its people from overwhelming forces.

 Cast Featurette Captures Movie Clip: I Offer You The World Movie Clip: I Am Unpredictable Movie Clip: Sibylla & King Baldwin IV Eva Green Interview MTV: Making The Movie Teaser Captures International Trailer Captures Trailer Captures Exclusive Online Trailer TV Spot #001 TV Spot #002